 Missouri Retired Teachers Association (MRTA) was organized in December 1960 by 11 retired teachers meeting at the Governor Hotel in Jefferson City.
 Five school systems represented were: St. Louis City, St. Louis County, Columbia, Lebanon and Springfield.
 Thomas E. Babb of Springfield was elected the first President.
-Today Membership is over 17,500.
+Today we have nearly 27,000 members.

 A constitution was drawn and approved by the initial members.
 Mr. Huntington of St. Louis presided.